mythi/meta-ostro/doc/architecture/architecture.rst

 ===========================

 One way to describe Ostro OS architecture is to build a stack from the hardware platform up to an IoT Application layer.
-This stack is illustrated here.
+Such stack is illustrated here.

 .. image:: images/ostro_os_architecture.svg